pudly/schmopera-hugo/content/articles/hued-songs.md

 related_companies = []
 related_people = []
 short_description = "With 2020 underway, Hued Songs can only look forward to more exceptional work carving a unique and necessary sphere within the South Florida music scene.
-Moreover, Spirituals & Òrìṣàs should challenge the region’s longstanding classical music institutions to think innovatively in the new year." slug = "hued-songs" title = "Hued Songs" youtube_url = ""
+Moreover, Spirituals & Òrìṣàs should challenge the region’s longstanding classical music institutions to think innovatively in the new year." slug = "hued-songs-where-traditions-collude-and-collide" title = "Hued Songs, where traditions collude and collide" youtube_url = ""

 +++